-International investors appear to have a renewed belief that Germany’s economy is starting to take off again and according to Axel Steinbrinker, CEO of German property firm Grossmann & Berger strong demand for property comes as no surprise: “For many foreign investors Germany’s political and economic stability make its property market an attractive proposition,” he said at MIPIM.
+International investors appear to have a renewed belief that Germany’s economy is starting to take off again and according to Axel Steinbrinker, CEO of German property firm Grossmann & Berge strong demand for property comes as no surprise: “For many foreign investors Germany’s political and economic stability make its property market an attractive proposition,” he said at MIPIM.

 Real Capital Analytics calculates that cross-border investment into German markets increased by 24% in 2014 in comparison with 2013.
 And this trend seems to have increased since the year end with global investors targeting a diverse range of assets.